fpsimonee/nifi-docker/README.md

 2. Now you can open your browse and go to http://localhost:8080/nifi/ and see your processor is ready to use:

 ![Image of docker-build](./images/nifi-processor.png)

+# To Use AWS Services

+1. Copy file credentials-example in aws-credentials folder and create a credentials file for aws
+2. Put your credentials in file and build a image to use aws Services on apache NIFI